 Usually, children begin combining two or more words together to make "sentences" at about 18 months: "My ball."
 "Come Mama."
 If between the ages of 1 1/2 and 3, children aren't pairing two or more words with one another, parents may want to consult a Speech Therapist

 5. Your child struggles to say some sounds or words (2.5 years to 4 years).

 Some sounds are harder to pronounce than others.
 For instance, a "K" or a "G" sound doesn't roll off the tongue for an 18-month-old (or even some 2-year-olds).
 Easier sounds, like 'P,' 'B,' and 'M,' shouldn't be a problem for children after the age of 2.
 If your 2 1/2-year-old is still having trouble with "easier" sounds, or your 3- to 4-year-old is having trouble with "harder" sounds, you should seek professional advice.

-At Giant Leaps advice is always free!
+At GIANT LEAPS Speech Therapy advice is always free!
 If you are concerned about any aspect of your child's speech and language development TALK TO US today.